confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 #### Scenario ksql-scale-up test's the following:

-Installation of Confluent Platform on RHEL9.
+Installation of Confluent Platform on Alma Linux 9.

 MTLS enabled.